MichaelZaniewski/Healthcare-Project/SQL Queries & Results.md

 ### 1A) Which hospitals have the highest patient volume. - workload balancing and staffing optimization
 <img width="454" height="713" alt="Section 5 Q1" src="https://github.com/user-attachments/assets/79f30792-41c5-4780-8df6-25f6e1c833c3" />

+- Use Case:
+     - Informs workload balancing and staffing optimization
 - Insights Gained:
+     - The top 3 hospitals with the highest patient volume, are Ferrell Group (2,592), Peterson LLC (2,554), and Woods and Sons (2,545).

 ```
 SELECT